NaniChkhenkeli/logistic-backend-service/README.md

 # vanOpt - Shipment Optimizer

-**vanOpt** is a high-performance RESTful API designed to solve the **Van Loading Problem**.
+vanOpt is a high-performance RESTful API designed to solve the Van Loading Problem.
-It uses a **0/1 Knapsack Algorithm** to determine the most profitable combination of shipments that can fit into a delivery vehicle with limited volume capacity.
+It uses a 0/1 Knapsack Algorithm to determine the most profitable combination of shipments that can fit into a delivery vehicle with limited volume capacity.

----

 # Features